gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 !!! info
-    __When the repositories are uploaded, a notification will be sent to your email.__
+    __When the repositories are uploaded, a notification will be sent to your e-mail.__

 Follow the link in the letter.